ttsvetko/HTML5-Desktop-Notifications/README.md

 To support environments that do not implement Notification API, this code implements an additional permission level:
 - <strong>notsupported</strong> - Notification API is not supported in any format(WHATWG spec or prefixed).
 Notification could not be displayed.
 Any Notification API code execution will pass, but no notification will be displayed.

+# TODO
+- Build distribution version that combines lie.js(Promise polyfill)(required for IE) and Notification file.